TD;LR; Anyone can start an online store. Here are the five things you should consider when getting started with WordPress

 Like all software, the software running the server needs to be maintained and patched regularly when security releases are made available.

-How and where is your website files and database (where your data is stored) backed up?
+How and where are your website files and database (where your data is stored) backed up?

 A good hosting provider will provide at least one nightly backup, stored encrypted and offsite for 30 days.